forjukka/eks-auto-mode/README.md

 ## AWS CDK support

-EKS Auto Mode is not yet supported in the L2 construct for EKS cluster.
+EKS Auto Mode is not yet supported in the L2 construct for EKS cluster (1/2025).